-- August 2022 CPI for food away from home is up 8 percent YoY — rising 0.9 percent MoM in August after rising 0.7 percent in July MoM
+- December 2022 CPI for food away from home is at 8.3 percent YoY — down 0.2 percent MoM from November

-- Restaurants may continue to capture consumer budget as August 2022 food at home is at a staggering 13.5 percent YoY
+- Restaurants may continue to capture consumer budget as December 2022 food at home remains elevated at a staggering 11.8 percent YoY measure

-- Gas prices are down 10.6 percent MoM after a 7.7 percent fall in July — encouraging for consumer restaurant spending that's hugely impacted by gas prices
+- Gas prices plummeted 9.4 percent MoM after falling another 2 percent from October to November — highly important given consumer restaurant spending is hugely impacted by gas prices

 - Past inflationary and recession environments show that customers trade down rather than out of restaurant spending — and it's already happening